 - The marketing team can look at the unique characteristics of high-performing marketing campaigns compared to poorly-performing ones.
 This helps identify the reasons for the performance differences.

 In the past, business analytics was considered mainly as an IT project.
 However, in recent years the emphasis has shifted to a broader range of business users like marketing managers and sales directors

 But these tools can be compromised because they don’t cover the entire process of data analysis.
-This is where Self-Service Business Intelligence comes into play to analyze data effectively.
+This is where the business intelligence buzzword you’ve heard about, Self-Service Business Intelligence, comes into play to analyze data effectively.

 Collaborative Business Intelligence

 In this day and age, managers and their employees need to interact differently as they face an ever-competitive environment.
-Increasingly, we see a new kind of BI buzzword emerging: collaborative business intelligence.
+Increasingly, we see a new kind of business intelligence buzzword emerging: collaborative business intelligence.

-It is a combination of BI technology and online collaboration tools like social media and others.
+It is a combination of business intelligence technology and online collaboration tools like social media and others.
 It promotes customer satisfaction, faster and more informed decision-making, knowledge sharing, security, stakeholder involvement, and auditing.

-It allows for easy sharing of BI reports as well as increased engagement among business users.
+It allows for easy sharing of business intelligence reports as well as increased engagement among business users.
 In addition, collaborative business intelligence empowers business information assets because of cooperation and data sharing with other companies.

 Data analytics sometimes occur within a user’s natural workflow.
-Embedded Analytics is the business analytics buzzword used to refer to it.
-Businesses have realized the potential of embedding various BI solutions like KPI dashboards or reports into their own applications like CRM, ERP, and HER/EMR.
+Embedded Analytics is the business intelligence buzzword used to refer to it.
+Businesses have realized the potential of embedding various business intelligence solutions like KPI dashboards or reports into their own applications like CRM, ERP, and HER/EMR.